 For details on these variables and their usage in the block equations, click the Source code link in the block dialog box to view the underlying Simscape™ source file.

-box next to the Deformation variable, to indicate
+check box next to the Deformation variable, to indicate that you are

-Value field and change the unit, if desired.
-The Unit drop-down
+Beginning Value field and change the unit, if desired.
+The

-lists contains all the units defined in the unit registry that are
+Unit drop-down lists contains all the units defined in the unit registry

-commensurate with the one specified in the variable declaration.
-In
+that are commensurate with the one specified in the variable declaration.
+In the following dialog

 If you clear the Override check box next to a variable name, its Priority, Beginning Value, and Unit fields switch back to defaults specified in the component file.
 However, if you select the check box again, these fields will retain their last specified value for when they were overridden.